-When Samuel was 13, he and his brother, and two other close musical friends were taken under the wing of two local music teachers who had a professional contra dance band.
-Under their direction they learned to play traditional New England, Celtic, and French Canadian dance music.
+When Samuel was 13, he and his brother and two other close musical friends were taken under the wing of two local music teachers who had a professional contra dance band.
+Under these teachers’ direction they learned to play traditional New England, Celtic, and French Canadian dance music.
 The following year, as high school freshmen, Samuel and this same group became interested in performing jazz.
 They started their own group called Out Of The Blue, and performed during their high school and college years.
 They transcribed arrangements of classic jazz tunes from recordings, created arrangements of their own, and penned some originals.
 Out of the Blue was much in demand at coffee houses, parties, and receptions in the area.

-In January 2012, Samuel returned to his home town of Potsdam, New York, where he maintains a private piano studio and works as a freelance pianist.
-Samuel accompanies students on piano at the Crane School of Music at SUNY Potsdam, functions as rehearsal pianist for and performs with a variety of music ensembles in northern New York state.
+From 2012-2016 Samuel maintained a private piano studio and worked as a freelance musician in the Potsdam, New York area, accompanying students on piano at the Crane School of Music at SUNY Potsdam and functioning as rehearsal pianist for and performing with a variety of music ensembles in northern New York state.